From politicians to the public, hundreds gather to reimagine the concept and role of economic growth in Ireland

 Professors Jane Stout, Anna Davies and Clare Kelly stand on the Chapel steps in Front Square.

-Trinity speakers, Prof. Jane Stout, Vice Provost for Biodiversity & Climate Action; Prof. Anna Davies, School of Natural Sciences; and Prof. Clare Daly, School of Psychology, and the Trinity College Institute of Neuroscience, ahead of the conference.
+Trinity speakers, Prof. Jane Stout, Vice Provost for Biodiversity & Climate Action; Prof. Anna Davies, School of Natural Sciences; and Prof. Clare Kelly, School of Psychology, and the Trinity College Institute of Neuroscience, ahead of the conference.

 Dr Linda Doyle, Provost of Trinity College Dublin, said: “I am very happy that the Rethinking Growth Conference is taking place here in Trinity.
 People and planet should be at the heart of how a global economy is structured.